DocPlanner/helm-repo-updater/README.md

       helm-repo-updater run [flags]

     Flags:
+          --allow-nothing-to-update          allow the error message 'nothing to update, skipping commit' and finish without exit 1 the execution
           --app-name string                  app name
           --dry-run                          run in dry-run mode.
 If set to true, do not perform any changes --git-branch string                git repo branch (default "develop")